 Omaha's longest-running cinema, now featuring two screens: the historic 300-seat Peggy Payne Theater and new 25-seat Linder Microcinema.
 Choose from a selection of film books, Blurays, and other merchandise in the new "Katie's Video" bookstore.

-Movie showtimes typically begin late afternoon on Monday, Tuesday, Wednesday, and Friday, early afternoon on Thursday, and before noon on Saturday, and Sunday.
-Our Box Office opens 30 min. before the day's first showtime.
+Movie showtimes begin late afternoon on Tuesday through Friday, and before noon on Saturday and Sunday.
+Our Box Office opens 30 minutes before the day's first showtime.